 Dividing using Divide symbol in a cell

-The easy way to divide in excel is by using the divide sign.
-In Microsoft Excel, the divide symbol is a forward slash (/).
+The easiest method to divide numbers in excel is by using the divide operator.
+In MS Excel, the divide operator is a forward slash (/).

-To divide numbers in a cell, simply, write a formula with the ‘=’ sign in a cell, then type the dividend, followed by a forward slash, followed by the divisor.
+To divide numbers in a cell, simply, start a formula with the ‘=’ sign in a cell, then enter the dividend, followed by a forward slash, followed by the divisor.

 For example, to divide 23 by 4, you type this formula in a cell: =23/4

 Dividing Cells in Excel

 To divide two cells in Excel, enter the equals sign (=) in a cell, followed by two cell references with the division symbol in between.
 For example, to divide the cell value A1 by B1, type ‘=A1/B1’ in cell C1.